Paul Blair (baseball): Baltimore Orioles

 Blair was beaned by Ken Tatum in the eighth inning of a 6–1 loss to the California Angels at Anaheim Stadium on May 31, 1970.
 He sustained a broken nose, orbital floor fractures below his left eye and a broken cheekbone.
-The beaning was unintentional, as Tatum had grazed the jersey front of the previous batter Boog Powell.
+The beaning was unintentional.
+Tatum had grazed Boog Powell on the wrist immediately before hitting Blair, evidencing control problems that day.
+Tatum wrote a letter a few days later to the Orioles player representative Brooks Robinson apologizing for hitting Powell and Blair, telling the Orioles it was not intentional, and expressing how upset he was over hitting Blair and his deep concern for Blair.
 Blair returned to the starting lineup three weeks later, finishing the season batting .267.

-After going 1 for 13 in the American League Championship Series, he had the World Series' highest batting average and on-base percentage with .474 and .524 respectively and shared with Series MVP Brooks Robinson the five-game Fall Classic record with nine hits apiece.
-Jim Palmer wrote that "ever since he got hit by a pitch, he isn't the hitter he was."
+On the season in 1970, Blair led the Orioles in stolen bases (24), tied for third on the team in home runs (18), and was fifth in runs (79) and RBIs (65).
+The Orioles went on to win the World Series that year.
+After going 1-for-13 in the 1970 American League Championship Series against the Minnesota Twins, he had the 1970 World Series' highest batting average and on-base percentage with .474 and .524 respectively, against the Cincinnati Reds.
+He also had a 1.050 OPS, five runs and three RBIs.
+He shared with Series MVP Brooks Robinson the five-game World Series record with nine hits apiece.